mehulagg/gitlab_test/doc/ci/yaml/README.md

 YAML has a handy feature called 'anchors', which lets you easily duplicate content across your document.
 Anchors can be used to duplicate/inherit properties, and is a perfect example to be used with [hidden jobs](#hide-jobs) to provide templates for your jobs.
+When there is duplicate keys, GitLab will perform a reverse deep merge based on the keys.

 The following example uses anchors and map merging.
 It will create two jobs, `test1` and `test2`, that will inherit the parameters of `.job_template`, each